Corona infection: Experts recommend simple home remedies – surprising result when used daily

 The pharmacy expert Dr. Martin Allwang explained opposite image, that the Mouthwashes in the best case, the active ingredients Povidone iodine or Octenidine should contain.
 Regarding povidone-iodine, he says: “That it works against Covid-19 is plausible and has also been proven in test tube experiments.” warns of the expert before widespread use to prevent Corona infections.
 “The agent discolors the mucous membrane.
 Because it also kills the good bacteria in the oral flora, it should not be used on a long-term basis without medical advice.
 Among other things, the product is not suitable for patients with thyroid diseases ”, warns Dr. Allwang.

 That took its origin Coronavirus probably in Chinese Wuhan.
 A researcher is now making an explosive thesis.
 Austria according to the Chancellor Short at the beginning of the second corona wave.
 Due to the precarious situation in Europe, the Federal Foreign Office has now extended its travel warnings.
 The numbers are also increasing within the country.
 In North Rhine-Westphalia, therefore, the final end of the carnival threatens: The organizers surprise with a change of course.
-Virologist Christian Drosten warns of a worsening corona situation in Germany. (ph) * Merkur.de is part of the Ippen-Digital editorial network
+Virologist Christian Drosten warns of a worsening corona situation in Germany.
+Federal Minister of Health Jens Spahn announces a new corona strategy for the cold season. (ph) * Merkur.de is part of the Ippen-Digital editorial network

+List of rubric lists: © picture alliance / Roland Schlager / APA / dpa

 Leave a Reply